augustosz/content-ops-starter1/content/pages/index.md

           - pl-7
           - pb-7
           - pr-7
-    type: DividerSection
   - type: CarouselSection
-    title: null
-    subtitle: What our customers say about us
+    subtitle: This is a subtitle
     items:
+      - type: FeaturedItem
-      - title: >-
+        title: >-
           “A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away.”
         tagline: Testimonial 1